Which structure passes above the piriformis muscle?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The superior gluteal vessels, which include the superior gluteal artery and vein, are the correct answer because they emerge from the pelvis through the greater sciatic foramen, passing above the piriformis muscle.
-This anatomical relationship is significant, as the superior gluteal nerves and vessels are responsible for supplying the gluteus medius, gluteus minimus, and tensor fasciae latae muscles.
+The superior gluteal vessels, which include the superior gluteal artery and vein, are responsible for supplying blood to the gluteal region.
+They emerge from the pelvic cavity and exit the pelvis through the greater sciatic foramen, situated above the piriformis muscle.
+This anatomical pathway is significant because the superior gluteal vessels travel in a superior and lateral direction in relation to the piriformis.

 Subscribe